jfrog/jenkins-jfrog-plugin/README.md

 This is all achieved by the plugin by wrapping [JFrog CLI](https://www.jfrog.com/confluence/display/CLI/JFrog+CLI).
 Any JFrog CLI command can be executed from within your Jenkins Pipeline job using the JFrog Plugin.

-## Installing and Configuring the Plugin
+## Installing and configuring the plugin

 1. Install the JFrog Plugin by going to **Manage Jenkins | Manage Plugins **.<br><img src="images/readme/install-plugin.png" width="70%">